tanthuann/learn-html-css/README.md

 - fixed: localtion set and fixed it despite be scrolling.
 - absolute: position with tag nearest
 - sticky: display at position write html and define position fixed despite be scrolling.
-- z-index: -1; ( display element on front of or behind )
+- z-index: -1; ( display element in front of or behind )

 ### **`Overflow`**
 - visible: default, overflow is not cut, content renders out side.